ObjectModules/deploy/[Mapping]-Merging.md

 Here you will get the correct merging!

 #What's Next
-You have come to the end of our concept.
-Hopefully you can follow and enable to understand to what we have explained.

 Please check the appearance of the result as we have explained on the last page of this section titled _[[Overall Mapping|[Mapping]-Overall]]_.
 ***
 <table>